validatedpatterns/gitea-chart/README.md

 #### Memcached defaults

-Memcached is handled the exakt same way as database builtIn.
+Memcached is handled the exact same way as database builtIn.
 Once memcached builtIn is enabled, this chart will generate the following part in the app.ini:

 ```ini
 [cache]